awslabs/aws-c-io/README.md

 In this diagram, a channel is a collection of slots, and it knows how to make them communicate.
 It also controls the lifetime of slots.

+When a channel is being shutdown, it will issue shutdown_direction messages in the appropriate direction.
+If it is in the read direction, it will call shutdown_direction on the first slot.
+Conversely, in the write direction, it will call shutdown_direction on the last slot in the channel.
+When all slots have successfully shutdown, the channel can be safely cleaned up and de-allocated.

 ### Slots
 ![Slots Diagram](docs/images/slots.png)

-Slots contain 2 queues, one for the write direction, and one for the read direction.
+Slots contain 2 queues, one for the write (to the io) direction, and one for the read (from the io) direction.
+Each slot owns the lifetime of its queues.
 In addition, they maintain their links to adjacent slots in the channel.
-Most importantly, they contain a reference to a handler.
+So as the channel is processed, each slot will read from its left-adjacent slot's read queue, send those messages to the handler, and queue messages to the read queue for that slot.
+Conversely, each slot will read from its right-adjacent slot's write queue, send those messages to the handler, and send messages to the write queue for that slot.
+Most importantly, slots contain a reference to a handler.
 Handlers are responsible for doing most of the work (see below).
 Finally, slots have an API that manages invoking the handler, from the channel's perspective, as well as utilities for manipulating the connections of the slots themselves.

+Slots can also be added and removed dynamically from a channel.
+When a slot is removed it will make sure its queues are drained and its messages moved to the appropriate new siblings.

 ### Channel Handlers
 The channel handler is the fundamental unit that protocol developers will work with.
 It contains all of your